benoslab/causalMGM/README.md

 [rJava](https://cran.r-project.org/web/packages/rJava/index.html)

 ## Installation for Mac OS X Users
+Note: If Java 1.6 is installed as well as 1.7 or 1.8, RStudio will default to Java 1.6 and causalMGM will not run.
+Please remove Java 1.6 before install causalMGM.
 - In the terminal, configure Java and R
 ```
 sudo R CMD javareconf